Evanion/compose/README.md

 };
 ```

-This component let's you go to this:
+This package let's you go to this:

 ```tsx
 const providers = [